Soundofdarkness/aget/Readme.md

-# 🔥 LGET - Cross Platform wget
+# 🔥 AGET - Cross Platform wget
 #### Blazing Fast** Command line Downloader

  ** its your internet not mine :)